bminer/module-concat/README.md

 		addons and are always excluded from the build.
 	- `compilers` - An Object describing how files with certain file extensions should be compiled to JavaScript before being included in the project.
-		The example below will allow node-module-concat to handle `require` statements pointing to *.coffee files (i.e. `require("./foo.coffee")`).
+		The example below will allow module-concat to handle `require` statements pointing to *.coffee files (i.e. `require("./foo.coffee")`).
 		These modules are compiled using the coffee-script compiler before they are included in the project.